dszfw/gojs-flowchart-rest/README.md

           ]
         }

-    201 CREATED will return, and response entity like:
+    201 CREATED will return, and response entity looks like:

         {
             "id": 1013,